abcminiuser/mpc-hc-webui-proxy/README.md

-# MPC-HC Web API Proxy
+# MPC-HC/MPC-BE Web API Proxy

-The [MPC-HC](https://mpc-hc.org/) application is a wonderful, lightweight media player, used by many around the world.
+The [MPC-HC](https://mpc-hc.org/) application, and it's derivative [MPC-BE](https://sourceforge.net/projects/mpcbe/), is a wonderful and lightweight media player, used by many around the world.
 As part of its feature-set it contains the ability to listen on a local port, acting as a HTTP server with various remote control functions.
 This is very convenient for making local integrations (for example, via [Home Assistant](http://home-assistant.io/) for home automation) or for remote control over a LAN using one of the dozen or more phone applications.

 The major downside to this is that the MPC-HC web interface is hilariously insecure.
 There is no authentication, and remote clients can happily see your preferences for *My Little Pony* reruns, make your PC play arbitrary files, or just generally mess with your media client.